NixOS/nixpkgs/pkgs/development/haskell-modules/HACKING.md

 This is the documentation for periodically merging the `haskell-updates` branch into the `master` branch.
 This workflow is performed by members in the [@NixOS/haskell](https://github.com/orgs/NixOS/teams/haskell) team.
-Each member of the team takes a two week period where they much merge the `haskell-updates` branch into `master`.
+Each member of the team takes a two week period where they are in charge of merging the `haskell-updates` branch into `master`.

 The goal of this workflow is to regularly merge the `haskell-updates` branch into the `master` branch, while making sure there are no evaluation errors or